annie327/42002_Modelling_of_Power_Systems/README.md

 # 42002 - Modelling and Analysis of Sustainable Energy Systems using Operations Research
-This repository is intended for the group assignments of the course '42002 - Modelling and Analysis of Sustainable Energy Systems using Operations Research' at the Technical University of Denmark (DTU).
-It contains the GAMS scripts and data for the individual assignment and the final project.
+This repository is intended for the individual and group project of the course '42002 - Modelling and Analysis of Sustainable Energy Systems using Operations Research' at the Technical University of Denmark (DTU).
+It contains the GAMS scripts and data used on both assignments.

 # Program
 Both projects are coded in [GAMS](https://www.gams.com/)